Violence in literature: Graphic violence

 War tales that employ similar violence, however, try to achieve a goal beyond the evoking of excitement.
 By describing unspeakable war crimes, authors depict the suffering felt by innocent people whose pleas go unheard.
 It is a means to compel empathy in readers for those affected by the psychological and physical agonies of armed conflict.
-Aleksander Hemon's short story "A Coin", told through letters sent by a journalist named Aida in Sarajevo to the narrator in Chicago, describes the horrors of the Bosnian 1990s war using explicit violence.
+Aleksandar Hemon's short story "A Coin", told through letters sent by a journalist named Aida in Sarajevo to the narrator in Chicago, describes the horrors of the Bosnian 1990s war using explicit violence.
 In one of its passages, for instance, Aida relates having witnessed a dog chew off her deceased aunt's hand and carry it away in its jaw.
 Snipers shooting from buildings are characterized as vicious and inhumane, as the following lines describe:

 Yet readings of this story have questioned the reliability of its narrator.
 Because he confesses not receiving any more letters from Aida at a certain point in time and having to resort to imagining what is happening in the war, it is speculated that his long-distance interactions with her never took place; even so, that Aida herself is not real and thus all the recounting about the war was merely a product of his imagination.
 This is because someone witnessing such incidents, like Aida, is likely to suppress them as a coping mechanism.
 Another contributor to this interpretation is his apparent, unstable mental state; he is plagued with longing for Sarajevo and the isolation of immigration, and his deteriorating condition is displayed physically when he mercilessly kills then mutilates a cockroach.
 This, in turn, raises the question as to whether violence is a product of a mental affliction, and if, in fiction, violent characters are symbolic of underlying psychological conditions.

-A variety of literary characters appear to support this idea: Misery's Annie Wilkes is believed to have bipolar disorder with manic psychoses, and Kurtz from Joseph Conrad's Heart of Darkness, who is known to have decapitated African slaves and displayed their heads for decoration, is characterized by insanity.
+A variety of literary characters appear to support this idea: Misery Annie Wilkes is believed to have bipolar disorder with manic psychosis, and Kurtz from Joseph Conrad's Heart of Darkness, who is known to have decapitated African slaves and displayed their heads for decoration, is characterized by insanity.
 Conrad's tale, though controversial with regards to its true purpose, exposes the violence that is part of a colonial system – a source of rape, assassination, human and natural exploitation, and other crimes.
 While told by a sailor named Marlow, the story depicts Kurtz's descent into madness as he is gradually corrupted by power.
 His mental state gives rise to atrocious brutality against the innocent Africans under his rule.